 I know that in my family, finding just the right dish for a family holiday gathering can sometimes be a challenge.

-You need to choose a dish that nobody else is bringing, but will please the wide variety of tastebuds at the get together.
+Why?
+Because you need to choose a dish that nobody else is bringing, but will please the wide variety of tastebuds at the get-together.

 A common misconception about mushrooms is that they are vegetables.
 In reality, they are a type of fungus, but don’t let that deter you!

-Mushrooms are delicious, versatile, and they are riddled with antioxidants, vitamins and minerals.
-They are chock-full of nutritional value.
+Mushrooms are delicious, versatile, and are riddled with antioxidants, vitamins, and minerals.
+Additionally, they are chock-full of nutritional value.

-These tastes and textures are definitely alluring, and they’ll leave your mouth watering for more as soon as you take your first bite.Print
+These tastes and textures are definitely alluring.
+As a result, they’ll leave your mouth watering for more as soon as you take your first bite.Print

 - 4 oz. goat cheese